AudryBarimbane/mlzoomcamp2025-midterm-project/README.md

 4. Train several models & select the best
 5. Export the trained model
 6. Package the model as a FastAPI service
-7. Deploy the model with Docker
+7. Deploy the service with Docker

 This repository includes:

 - Dataset
-- Jupyter Notebooks (EDA, feature engineering, training, predictions)
+- Jupyter Notebooks (EDA, model training, predictions)
 - Python scripts (`train.py`, `predict.py`, `api.py`)
-- Trained model files (`model.pkl`, `scaler.pkl`, `features.json`)
+- Trained model (`model.pkl`), scaler (`scaler.pkl`), and feature order (`features.json`)
-- Dockerfile for deployment
+- Dockerfile

 ---

 # 🎯 1.
 Problem Definition

-Financial markets move quickly and are influenced by many variables such as price changes, volume, and technical indicators.
+Financial markets move quickly and depend on many technical and price-based indicators.
-The objective is to build a machine learning model that **predicts a binary market movement signal ("Target")** for CAC40 stocks.
+The goal is to build a machine learning model that predicts **the probability of an upward market movement (“Target”)** for CAC40 stocks.

-The ML model can be used for:

-- Short-term signal generation
-- Automated trading strategies
-- Market monitoring tools
+Originally the project used binary output (0 or 1), but the final API returns a **probability between 0 and 1**, which reflects:

+👉 the model’s confidence instead of a hard class.
+👉 better usability for trading systems (thresholds can be customized).

 ---

 # 📚 2.
 Dataset

-Daily data for CAC40 companies including technical indicators.

-**Columns include:**

-# 📘 CAC40 Market Movement Prediction
-**Midterm CAPSTONE Project – MLZoomcamp 2025**

----

-## 📌 Overview

-This project applies Machine Learning to financial market data from CAC40 companies to **predict short-term market movement**.
-It follows the complete MLZoomcamp pipeline:

-1. Pick a problem & dataset
-2. Describe how ML helps
-3. Prepare data & run EDA
-4. Train several models & select the best
-5. Export the trained model
-6. Package the model as a FastAPI service
-7. Deploy the model with Docker

-This repository includes:

-- Dataset
-- Jupyter Notebooks (EDA, feature engineering, training, predictions)
-- Python scripts (`train.py`, `predict.py`, `api.py`)
-- Trained model files (`model.pkl`, `scaler.pkl`, `features.json`)
-- Dockerfile for deployment

----

-# 🎯 1.
-Problem Definition

-Financial markets move quickly and are influenced by many variables such as price changes, volume, and technical indicators.
-The objective is to build a machine learning model that **predicts a binary market movement signal ("Target")** for CAC40 stocks.

-The ML model can be used for:

-- Short-term signal generation
-- Automated trading strategies
-- Market monitoring tools

----

-# 📚 2.
-Dataset

-Daily data for CAC40 companies including technical indicators.
+Daily market data for CAC40 companies, including both OHLCV features and engineered technical indicators.

-**Columns include:**
+**Columns:**

 symbol, date, open, high, low, close, volume, adjclose, Return, MA20, MA50, Volatility, RSI, Target